cmolinan/Portfolio-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portfolio: setup and mobile version skeleton
+# Portfolio: Mobile version

-> Is the first milestone in the process of creating a portfolio website.
+> Is a new milestone in the process of creating a portfolio website.

 ## Built With

-- HTML / CSS (Flexbox)
+- HTML / CSS (Flexbox / GRID )

 ## Authors